domsson/nuru/README.md

 The correlation of `color_mode` and the `length` is intentional.
 This also works for the palette mode if one subtracts 128 from it.
-In other words, the highest bit, it set, indicates palette mode.
+In other words, the highest bit, if set, indicates palette mode.

 #### Cell data: mdata